djha-skin/git-receive-mail/README.md

 ![Demo of `git receive-mail`](git-receive-mail.gif)

 **Goals**:

+  * Support the masses.
-  * Ability to be used on pretty much any OS, so as to support the masses.
+      * Ability to be used on pretty much any OS.
+      * Permissively license (MIT).
   * No dependencies on specific email workflows.
   * Simple to use in most cases, possible to use in all cases.